Interior living room 2

 Finally, Rent to Buy is not available on every property or every location, meaning you may not be able to buy in your dream area.
 That said, if it is available on a property in a desirable location, it’s a great opportunity to get into homeownership.

-Who is eligible for Rent to Buy?
+Who is Eligible for Rent to Buy?

 If you’re looking to enter the Rent to Buy scheme, it’s important to check that you’re eligible.
 There are several criteria you have to meet including: